 The 9 to 5 workday is no longer the norm.
 With more employees working a remote or hybrid schedule, they are free to help with childcare, run errands, or tend to their physical health.
 Agile organizations that embrace flexibility see better performance from their teams and create a strong work-life culture.
 If your employees are fully back in office, flexibility might include encouraging employees to leave early once in a while or giving extra PTO days to volunteer or care for their mental health.
 Employee engagement trends for 2022 support the need for more commitment to flexible work arrangements.
 A worldwide initiative started by 4 Day Week Global is attempting to standardize a 4 day work week across the globe with the claim that “78% of employees with 4 day work weeks are happier and less stressed.”
 Initiatives like these may lead to better productivity, loyalty, and wellbeing for employees across organizations.

 One of the hardest shifts for organizations to make when employees shifted to remote work was to trust that important work would get done.
 The general sense was that employees left unsupervised would produce subpar work.
 In reality, productivity generally increased.
+As a result of more autonomy, employees became more productive and able to work in their own environment at their own pace.
+When people work on hours that they decide, they are more effective employees, but that was too hard to coordinate in an in-person office.
+The shift to working from home let employers control outcomes without hours, and employees dictate their own hours to produce the same – or greater – outcomes.
 Employers who build trust into their culture see benefits like:

 - More revenue